Important Habitat - Surface Slicks

 Surface slicks also concentrate floating debris, particularly buoyant plastics, resulting in young fish encountering high concentrations of microplastic debris in their nursery habitats.
 Plastic debris in some areas along the coastline was found to be at similar concentrations as those found in the North Pacific Garbage Patch.

 There are multiple potential impacts of microplastics on plankton including direct ingestion (which could induce gut blockage and starvation), as well as sorption of persistent organic pollutants.
 These contaminants could potentially reach higher trophic levels and affect the overall marine food web and eventually human health.
 In collaboration with ecotoxicologists, we are beginning to investigate the potential effects of microplastic waste on the vulnerable younger stages of fish in West Hawai‘i.
+To learn more about larval fish and plastics read this article "Prey-size plastics are invading larval fish nurseries" by Dr. Jamison Gove et al.

 How Much Slick Habitat is There in All of West Hawai‘i?